Learn how to set up your Android tablet as a second screen with the help of this guide.

 Absolutely!
 The steps are similar to connecting your tablet as a monitor:

-Spacedesk is free to use, though there may be in-app purchases.
+Spacedesk is free to use, though there may be in-app purchases for certain functionalities.